Actress Meryl Streep took a chance to criticize President-elect Donald Trump while accepting an award at the 74th Annual Golden Globe Awards.

 Co-host Joy Behar chose to instead focus on Trump’s reaction to Streep.
 Calling him a “baby,” Behar said that Trump should not respond “tit for tat” over each criticism against him.

-In opposition to Bila, co-host Sonny Hostin said that actors were role models and that Streep chose the correct platform for her criticism.
+In opposition to Bila, co-host Sunny Hostin said that actors were role models and that Streep chose the correct platform for her criticism.
 Co-host Sarah Haines also said something similar, arguing that actors are the ones who tell political stories.

 Behar and Bila entered a brief disagreement when Behar suggested that the criticisms were not allowing for political opinions from celebrities.
 “However,” she noted, “this country just elected a celebrity.”
 Goldberg jumped in to say that at least Streep had something to show for being “overrated,” while Trump did not.